psychemedia/storytelling-notes/grateful_dead.md

 # The Grateful Dead

-I suspect that more people have heard of the the band, *The Grateful Dead*, than the story, but as with so many things, the story came first...
+I suspect that more people have heard of the band, *The Grateful Dead*, than the story, but as with so many things, the story came first...

 In David Gans' "Playing in the band: an oral and visual portrait of the Grateful Dead", published in 1985, [p38](https://archive.org/details/playinginbandora0000gans/mode/2up?q=%22standing+around+in+utter+desperation+at%22), Jerry Garcia describes the origin of the name of the band in 1966: